pdsmoreau/hello-world/README.md

 # hello-world

-This repository is a part of my studies in dataa science and will be used to store ideas, study topics and to communicate with all
+Hi, community

+Pedro here, I am a new data science student.
+I like sports, such as basketball and brazilian jiu jitsu and I love to talk about food.